Software Management

 sudo apt update

-You will be asked for your password type it in and press Enter.
+2. Enter the password if prompted, then press Enter.
 When the command finishes, your software repos (information about available packages-applications which can be installed) will be updated.

 Upgrade system